Discover Cáceres in spring: an unknown gem in Spain

 The Christian reconquest of Cáceres took place in the 12th century, when Christian troops, led by Alfonso IX of León, took the city after a long siege.
 From then on, Cáceres experienced a period of growth and prosperity, with the construction of numerous palaces, churches and noble houses that still shape the charming old town today.

 In the 20th century, Cáceres suffered the ravages of the Spanish Civil War and the Franco dictatorship, but managed to recover and prosper in the following decades.
-In 1986, the city's old town was declared a UNESCO World Heritage Site in recognition of its rich history and impressive architecture.
+In 1986, the city's old town was declared a World Heritage Site by UNESCO, in recognition of its rich history and impressive architecture.

 Nature and outdoor activities in Cáceres

-Spring in Cáceres awakens a dreamlike landscape, where vibrant colors and lush nature come together to create an unforgettable experience.
-The fields and meadows surrounding the city are transformed into a tapestry of wildflowers, painting the land with a palette of hues that seem straight out of an impressionist work of art.
+Spring in Cáceres awakens a dreamlike landscape, where vibrant colours and lush nature come together to create an unforgettable experience.
+The fields and meadows surrounding the city are transformed into a tapestry of wild flowers, painting the land with a palette of tones that seem taken from an impressionist work of art.

-For those looking for a more relaxed experience, the area surrounding Cáceres offers opportunities for activities such as mountain biking, exploring winding trails through lush forests and picturesque valleys.
-Stargazing is also a popular activity in the region, with clear, light-polluted skies offering spectacular views of the heavens.
+For those looking for a more relaxed experience, the area around Cáceres offers opportunities for activities such as mountain biking, exploring winding trails through lush forests and picturesque valleys.
+Stargazing is also a popular activity in the region, with clear, light-polluted skies offering a spectacular view of the heavens.

 And for those who simply want to unwind and enjoy the tranquillity of nature, the surroundings of Cáceres are the perfect setting for a quiet picnic in the middle of the countryside.
 With crystal-clear streams and emerald green meadows as a backdrop, visitors can enjoy moments of peace and serenity in harmony with the natural surroundings.